 - 1tsp vanilla extract (optional)

 - Add all the ingredients to a blender and puree.

 - Transfer it to a container and freeze for an hour.
 After removing from the freezer, stir well.

 - Place it back into the freezer.
 Continue the process until it reaches the desired consistency.

 Note: Substitute strawberries with some other fruit like mango, if your baby has not tried it earlier or is allergic to the fruit.
 You can make a straight banana version too.

 You may even use other ingredients to make the ice cream nutritious.
-Try some veggies, which get a sweet flavor and texture when cooked, like mashed potato, boiled carrots and sweet corn.
+Try some veggies, which have a sweet flavor and texture when cooked, like mashed sweet potato, boiled carrots, and sweet corn.

 2. Banana ice cream

 - Throw the frozen banana in a blender, add cocoa powder and run.

 - Adding a scoop of almond butter or peanut butter would make it a healthy snack.